Cost per Credit Hour: $660

 Most courses are offered in 8-week sessions, but some courses are 16 weeks (the practicum, evaluation, and capstone projects, along with some electives).Edit

 We are always reviewing applications, so you may apply at any time for either of the two start dates.
-For more information, contact a Graduate Programs Advisor at firstname.lastname@example.org.Edit
+For more information, contact the Graduate Programs Advisor at email@example.com.Edit

 The MA in Arts in Medicine program spans fall, spring and summer semesters, and can be completed in 2 years if students follow the defined course sequence.
 If students choose to vary the course sequence, that time could be extended.
 The graduate certificate programs each take roughly 8-10 months.Edit